 Install the Kerberos client Install the Kerberos client for mutual authentication between the Linux VDA and the Delivery Controllers:

 '''

 1 sudo zypper install krb5-client

 '''

 The Kerberos client configuration depends on which Active Directory integration approach is used.
 See the following description.

-Install OpenJDK The Linux VDA depends on OpenJDK 1.8.0.
+Install OpenJDK 11 The Linux VDA requires the presence of OpenJDK 11.